Input-output equations and identifiability of linear ODE models: Examples

 Since $y_2$ is a constant, the second and third columns of the matrix are proportional.
 Therefore, system~\eqref{eq:forthm1solv} has infinitely many solutions for the corresponding coefficients of the input-output equations, $cb$ and $b$.
 Hence, the matrix is rank-deficient and the solvability condition is not satisfied.
 Therefore, proceeding further with trying to check the identifiability of $b$ and $c$ based just on~\eqref{eq:forthm1solv} could (and will for this example, as we will see) cause an incorrect conclusion as the validity of this method is currently guaranteed under the solvability condition.

 For example, the software DAISY (which is based on input-output equations) applied to this model concludes that all of $a$, $b$, and $c$ are globally identifiable.
 However, neither $b$, nor $c$ is even locally identifiable.
-This can be seen, e.g., by noticing that the following is an output-preserving transformation of system~\eqref{ex:forthm1} for all non-zero $k$:
+This can be seen, e.g., by noticing that the following is an output-preserving transformation of system~\eqref{ex:forthm1} for all non-zero $k$: Therefore, \hyperlink{assumption}{Assumption~(A)} is not satisfied.
+For an analogous example without constant states, see~\cite[Remark~2.15]{Hong}.